-- 19.03 A 1 The College shall continue coverage of Extended Health (including Vision and Hearing Care) and Dental Plans if such benefits were in force at the date of death for the dependent survivor of a deceased employee for six months at no cost to the survivor.
+19.03 A 1 The College shall continue coverage of Extended Health (including Vision and Hearing Care) and Dental Plans if such benefits were in force at the date of death for the dependent survivor of a deceased employee for six months at no cost to the survivor.
 Thereafter, effective September 24, 1998, at the option of the dependent survivor, and subject to 19.03 A 2, the College shall continue such benefits as were in force for the deceased employee at the date of death.
-Coverage continues until the end of the month the deceased employee would have reached age 65.
-Thereafter, the survivor who is in receipt of a lifetime monthly survivor pension, may elect to participate in retirement benefits provided such election is made within 31 days from the end of the month the deceased employee would have reached age 65 and the survivor continues to be eligible for benefits under OHIP or another Canadian medicare plan equivalent to OHIP from another province or territory. - 19.03 A 2 In order to maintain benefit coverage pursuant to 19.03 A 1, the dependent survivor shall: - (i) enroll in the Extended Health and Dental Plans as specified by the insurer; - (ii) keep the College informed of any change of address or other information as the College or the insurer may require; and, - (iii) pay the College guarterly in advance the full cost of the plans.
+Coverage continues until the end of the survivor who is in receipt of a lifetime monthly survivor pension, may elect to participate in retirement benefits provided such election is made within 31 days from the end of the month the deceased employee would have reached age 65 and the survivor continues to be eligible for benefits under OHIP or another Canadian medicare plan equivalent to OHIP from another province or territory.

+19.03 A 2 In order to maintain benefit coverage pursuant to 19.03 A 1, the dependent survivor shall:

+- (i) enroll in the Extended Health and Dental Plans as specified by the insurer; - (ii) keep the College informed of any change of address or other information as the College or the insurer may require; and, - (iii) pay the College quarterly in advance the full cost of the plans.